CSituma/CSituma/README.md

-- 🌱Ask me About : Jamstack (React,Nextjs) and Blockchain(Solidity)
+- 🌱Ask me About : Jamstack (React,Nextjs) and Blockchain(Solidity, Ether.js)

 - 👯 I’m looking to collaborate on React and Solidity Projects

-- ♣️ I'm hireable for a job as a Software Developer.
+- ♣️ I'm hireable for a job as a Blockchain  Developer.

 - 📫 How to reach me: cnsituma@gmail.com